 What is Code Enforcement?

-The process of enforcing the North Carolina General Statutes pertaining to the City of Burlington’s Code of Ordinances ensuring citizens and visitors with safe, clean and healthy places to live, work and play.
-We are a complaint driven department and react as quickly as possible.
-Code Enforcement aims to preserve and enhance the safety, appearance and the economic stability of our City.
+The process of enforcing the North Carolina General Statutes pertaining to the City of Burlington’s Code of Ordinances, ensuring residents and visitors with safe, clean, and healthy places to live, work, and play.
+We are a proactive department and react as quickly as possible to complaints.
+Code Enforcement aims to preserve and enhance the safety, appearance, and economic stability of our City.

 Code Enforcement receives complaints through various ways of communication:

 - Fix it, Burlington! tip line (336) 222-5024

 - Municipal Building (425 S. Lexington Ave.
 Burlington, NC)